chayilm0/Basketball-Pop-A-Shot-Game/README.md

 ## Features

 - Dynamic player and projectile mechanics
+- Randomizer for ball position after each shot
 - Gravity and physics for realistic ball motion
 - Particle effects for scoring shots
 - Timer-based gameplay with standard and bonus rounds